SAASY

-A SaaS company attempted to rescind a contract with a client, Easyship Inc., and claw back a $50,000 engineering fee, alleging API integration failures among other issues.
-When their attorney sent a Notice of Rescission demanding a full refund and threatened litigation, I intervened.
+A SaaS company attempted to rescind a contract with a client and claw back a $50,000 engineering fee, alleging API integration failures among other issues.
+When their attorney sent a Notice of Rescission demanding a full refund and threatened litigation, we intervened.

 The Threat: Demand for Rescission

-The dispute began when a client’s SaaS integration partner attempted to back out of its contractual obligations with our client, Easyship.
+The dispute began when a client’s SaaS integration partner attempted to back out of its contractual obligations with our client after the client’s engineers labored for months with the SaaS company to integrate client’s API into their systems.

-Claiming that a critical API integration was incomplete and deficient, SaaS Co sent a formal Notice of Rescission and Demand for Refund of their $50,000 integration fee and threatened further legal escalation, pointing to a rocky rollout and the need for expensive add-ons as proof of a failed delivery.
+Claiming that a critical API integration was defective, the SaaS Co sent a formal Notice of Rescission and Demand for Refund of a paid $50,000 integration fee and threatened further legal escalation, pointing to a rocky rollout of the API and the need for expensive add-ons.

 The Strategy: Dismantling the Timeline & Reversing the Leverage